hankhng/react-tmdb-movie-app/README.md

 # React Movie TMDB App
 Discover the hottest movies and search for your favourite movies.
-React Movie TMDB APp is a movie database and search engine made with ReactJS and powered by [The Movie Database (TMDB)](https://developers.themoviedb.org/3).
+React Movie TMDB App is a movie database and search engine made with ReactJS and powered by [The Movie Database (TMDB)](https://developers.themoviedb.org/3).

+## Note

+There's an open PR where I'm working on implementing functionality for the user to favourite movies and add them to a section.
+Also dynamic searching using UseEffect, so the search is dynamic as the user types.

 ## Installation